 The College requires eight PE credits.
 Semester classes are worth four credits; term classes are worth two.
 Students may also earn PE credit for varsity athletics (8 credits per sport per year), certain recreation programs (max 2-4 credits), and pre-approved, instructional independent programs (max 4 credits).
-Due to the coronavirus crisis, students may earn credit ONLY for PE classes during 2020-21.
+Due to the College's new health protocols, students may earn credit ONLY for PE classes during 2020-21.

 Yes, No, and No. Your PE courses will appear in your academic history in Workday, along side your academic classes.
 But the only PE-related information that will appear in your degree audit or on your transcript is an indication that you fulfilled the PE graduation requirement.